Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md

 ## Configure MariaDB through Ansible
 Ansible is a software tool that provides simple but powerful automation for cross-platform computer support.

 To deploy MariaDB instance, we have to create a `.yml` file, which is also known as `Ansible-Playbook`.
-Below is the ansible-playbook called **mariadb_module.yml** .
+Below is the ansible-playbook named **mariadb_module.yml** .

 ```console
 ---